vekendianorg/nebula/CONTRIBUTING.md

 # Contributing to Nebula

-Thank you for your interest in contributing to Nebula.
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct